walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 proximity presentation.
 The Wallet SDK remains the source of session, request, reader-authentication, trust, disclosure, and terminal-state meaning; the shared Compose UI renders those facts and performs only platform-owned permission, settings, lifecycle, screen-awake, and brightness actions.
-Before creating a session, the demo queries the SDK capabilities and automatically requests any runtime permission required by the selected proximity configuration.
+Before creating a session, the Compose demo queries the SDK capabilities and automatically requests any runtime permission required by the selected proximity configuration.
 A permission that Android no longer allows the app to request is shown as an explicit **Open app settings** action; returning from Settings rechecks the selected configuration before session creation.
 Radio, power, and settings